AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 This program implements a toy interface to a bank account database, with procedures to deposit and withdraw money, and functions to query the account balance and information.
-This program was used as running example in the paper `"Integrating Formal Program Verification with Testing"` (at http://www.open-do.org/wp-content/uploads/2011/12/hi-lite-erts2012.pdf).
+This program was used as running example in the article `"Integrating Formal Program Verification with Testing"` (at http://www.open-do.org/wp-content/uploads/2011/12/hi-lite-erts2012.pdf).
 The API is annotated with full functional contracts, as well as test cases